zkat/npx/README.md

 * `--ignore-existing` - If this flag is set, npx will not look in `$PATH`, or in the current package's `node_modules/.bin` for an existing version before deciding whether to install.
 Binaries in those paths will still be available for execution, but will be shadowed by any packages requested by this install.

-* `-q, --quiet` - Suppressed any output from npx itself (progress bars, error messages, install reports).
+* `-q, --quiet` - Suppress any output from npx itself (progress bars, error messages, install reports).
 Subcommand output itself will not be silenced.

 * `-n, --node-arg` - Extra node argument to supply to node when binary is a node script.
 You can supply this option multiple times to add more arguments.